nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

 ### Step 5c: Moving Files

 Finally, you can transfer files by running the following code.
-Remember to replace "project-name" with the name of your project and "username" with you cavatica login name.
+Remember to replace "project-name" with the name of your project and "username" with your cavatica login name.

 === "AWS Instance Code"
     ```